 - 2 tbsp butter melted

-Have ready a non stick mini muffin tin, or one sprayed with cooking spray
+- Have ready a 24 cavity non stick mini muffin tin, or one sprayed with cooking spray

-Add 1 tbsp butter, the shallots, garlic, and asparagus.
+- Add 1 tablespoon butter, the shallots, garlic, and asparagus.
 Saute until asparagus is tender crisp, about 3 minutes

 - Remove from heat and stir in salt, pepper, peas, lemon juice and zest, thyme and dill.

 - Cut puff pastry sheet into 24 2.5 " squares

 - Line each muffin tin cup with a puff pastry square, pressing into the base of each cup.